 Tom Dixon design and plates by Eric Frechon of Le Bristol - Drugstore's new restaurant sets the bar high

-The menu revisits the French classics - the perfect crisp millefeuille, a golden toasted Croque Monsieur, dainty finger sandwiches etc. Then there's the heavy hitters - a strip of Wagyu beef that disolves on the tongue, a rémoulade of smoked cauliflower and haddock with an irresistable crunchy/soft texture and bursts with flavour.
-To finish, a sexpot of a dessert - a giant gooey meringue with a zingy berry confit.
+What about the Menu?
+Thought by Eric Frechon (3 Michelin-starred chef and head of the kitchen at Le Bristol), its revisits the French classics : a golden toasted Croque Monsieur, dainty finger sandwiches...
+Nothing to be astonished though.
+But wait for the heavy hitters —a strip of Wagyu beef that disolves on the tongue, a rémoulade of smoked cauliflower and haddock with an irresistable crunchy/soft texture and bursts with flavour.
+Desserts ?
+Depends.
+Millefeuille too sugared, but giant gooey meringue with a zingy berry confit.

 133 Avenue des Champs-Élysées